 For those new to the Stringify game, the premise is simple: You set up a trigger from a 'Thing' β the initial action that kicks things off β and then assign Thing actions to follow after in the Flow.
 Yep, Flow.
 There'll be no talk of recipes or applets here.
 These Flows can include multiple parameters to trigger an action or have multiple actions triggered.

 This is particularly useful if you want to string together a bunch of connected tech platforms and then add extra dimensions, such as time periods or temperatures, to the mix.
 Plenty of the big names β Nest, Lifx, Hue, Alexa, Ring, Netatmo and more β are on board, too.
+It's essentially a smart home hub without the need for any hardware.

 Anyway, below we'll give you a primer on what the new-look Stringify means moving forward, followed by a quick guide to getting set up and our pick of the best Stringify Flows.